- How do I get my parking decal

 We also recommend that students become familiar with “Parking Zones” which indicate where you are able to park on campus.

-2. Will I be able to meet with Financial Aid?
+2. Will I be able to meet with Financial Aid during Base Camp?

 Yes!
 The Office of Financial Services will be available to answer questions during their program at Base Camp.
 Additionally, their offices are open 8:30 am - 4:30 pm, Monday - Friday.

 3. Will I be able to register for classes at Base Camp?

-All new first-year students will have a schedule assigned to them by their academic school or college.
-During Base Camp, you will have the opportunity to view your schedule, speak with an instructor from your particular major, and ask any questions you may have regarding your schedule.
+All new AU students will have a schedule assigned to them by their academic school or college.
+During Base Camp, you will have the opportunity to view your schedule, speak with an instructor from your particular major, and ask any questions you may have.

 4. What is the cost of Base Camp and how do I pay?

 All new students (including transfer students) are required to pay an orientation fee of $150.
-This fee covers the cost of your Base Camp Orientation program, including up to two guest, such as your parents.
-If you would like to bring additional guest to Base Camp, there will be an added cost of $10 per person.
-The fee will automatically be applied to your student account after you attend Base Camp and can be paid through your Self-Service account in the same way as your tuition and fees.
+This fee covers the cost of your Base Camp Orientation program, including up to two guests (such as parents).
+If you would like to bring more than two guests, there will be a fee of $10 per additional person.
+After Base Camp, the fee will automatically be applied and can be paid through your Self-Service account in a similar fashion as your tuition and fees.

 5. What is my Username and Password for my Admission Portal?